-Often there is a significant difference between the police systems in Canada and other countries, but participants like Asha feel it is important for women to know police in Canada especially since the CJS in their home countries can be deceiving.
+Often there is a significant difference between the police systems in Canada and other countries, but participants like Asha feel it is important for women to know

 [w]hat and how the Canadian police work here.
 Which is really a good thing, they believe in people's safety, in organizing peace and they help people out.
 On the contrary in India when you call cops they are going to be so rude to you and no one wants to see them.
 That's a last resort people go for.